moliver28/research-handbook/content/handbook/engineering/releases/backports.md

 For anything outside of the maintenance policy, please follow [the exception process](/handbook/engineering/releases/backports/#what-if-my-backport-is-not-covered-by-the-maintenance-policy)

-### What should Product Managers consider when approving a Backport?
+### What should Product Managers consider when approving a backport?

-Backports require multiple engineers to apply a fix through multiple versions.
-This process is time intensive and should only be pursued in cases when there is significant risk to customers or putting a strategic customer account at risk.
+Backports require multiple engineers to apply a fix through multiple versions and are time intensive.
+When reviewing a backport requrest, product managers should consult our [backport policy](https://docs.gitlab.com/ee/policy/maintenance.html#backporting-to-older-releases) to ensure that the backport proposal meets the criteria.
+Product managers should ensure that the severity, priority, customer impact and the potential risks associated with not backporting are properly documented before approval.

 ### Common Backporting Issues and Considerations